RE3CON/UV-Kitchen/v2.01.31_mods/readme.md

 <hr>

 ### `mod_2to1_compressor.py`
-My contribution: Activates only compressor part of the integrated compander, to get better modulation dynamics.
+LarSeN contribution: Activates only compressor part of the integrated compander, to get better modulation dynamics.
 Auto-disables when VOX set, to preserve accuracy in digital modes.
 <hr>